 Lack of ability, coupled with blind ambition, at a time when that’s a prized combination for the financial professionals destroying America’s free press.

-If Green was a football coach he’d be the equivalent of former Cincinnati Bengals Head Coach Dave Shula, who went 19-52 in five years, or Hue Jackson, the Cleveland Browns coach with the 1-31 record.
+If Green was a football coach he’d be the equivalent of former Cincinnati Bengals Head Coach Dave Shula, who went 19-52 from 1992 to 1996.
+Or Hue Jackson, the current Cleveland Browns coach with the 1-31 record.

 Second-stringers like Green are a big part of the Gannett game plan now, because many of the best editors simply won’t work for them.
 The best know that Gannett is not about investing in news operations, it’s about cannibalizing America’s free press.